Relativistic hydrodynamics with phase transition: First-order phase transition

 \subsection{Spin-2 sector}

-In Fig.~\ref{fig: FO-Real-Momenta-EoS-Im-Re-Omega} we show the real and imaginary part of the lowest QNMs for the first-order phase transition with $B_4=-0.02$ with real $q^2$.
+In Fig.~\ref{fig: FO-Real-Momenta-EoS-Im-Re-Omega}, we show the real and imaginary parts of the lowest QNMs for the first-order phase transition and real $q^2$.
 We observe some similarities compared to Fig. \ref{fig: SO-Real-Momenta-EoS-Im-Re-Omega}.
-For $|q^2|<3$ the first three non-hydro modes escape to infinity at low temperatures and $\Omega_{2 k + 1}(T \gg T_c) \to \Omega_{k}(T\ll T_c)$ for $k\geq 1$.
-Also, we don't see any mode collision (the same real and imaginary parts at a given $\phi_H$).
-Therefore, we expect that collision happens for negative $q^2$ and this is the case.
+For $\vert q^2\vert<3$, the first three non-hydro modes diverge to infinity at low temperatures.
+Moreover, we note that $\Omega_{2k+1}(T \gg T_c) \to \Omega_k(T \ll T_c)$ for $k \geq 1$.
+We also observe no mode collisions (i.e., the same real and imaginary parts at a given $\phi_H$).
+These observations suggest that the collisions must occur for negative $q^2$, which is indeed the case.

-For further illustrations, we plot the real and imaginary parts of the modes in the real $|q^2|$ plane in Fig. \ref{fig: FO-Real-Momenta-Im-Re-Omega-phiH} at $\phi_H = (2.4460, 12.7157)$.
-This figure insists again that mode collision should happen for negative $|q^2|$ or $q^2 = |q^2| e^{i \pi}$.

-To illustrate the collisions between the non-hydrodynamic modes in the spin-2 sector, in Fig.~\ref{fig: B4-0.2Imq} we show the mode patterns at $\phi_H=12.71$ for purely negative $|q^2|$.
-As you see the collision occurs at two $\Omega=-0.0167i, -0.8100 i$ and it is the universal feature that in the spin-2 sector collision always happens for negative $q^2$.
+Fig.~\ref{fig: B4-0.2Imq} displays the mode patterns at $\phi_H = 12.71$ for purely negative $\vert q^2\vert$ to illustrate the collisions between non-hydrodynamic modes in the spin-2 sector.
+As you can see, the collision occurs at two $\Omega = (- 0.0167i,- 0.8100i)$.
+It is a universal feature that collisions always occur for negative $q^2$ in the spin-2 sector.

-To close this subsection, we show in Fig. \ref{fig: convergence-radius-phiH-1st} the radius of convergence for non-hydro modes collisions in the spin-2 sector with $B_4 = -0.02$.
-Due to the gravity and scalar field coupling, the collision is in between the gravity and scalar non-hydro modes.
-Looking at Fig. \ref{fig: convergence-radius-phiH-1st} has shown that near the transition point the radius of convergence increases, similar to what has been obtained in Fig. \ref{fig: convergence-radius-phiH-CO}.
-However, there is a difference where in the first-order phase transition three distinct values of $\phi_H$ exist and on the larger ones $|q^2|_c$ is the local maxima, while the rest two have smaller $|q^2_c|$.
+To conclude this subsection, we present the radius of convergence for non-hydro modes collisions in the spin-2 sector in Fig. \ref{fig: convergence-radius-phiH-1st}.
+Due to the coupling between gravity and scalar fields, the collision occurs between the gravity and scalar non-hydro modes.
+In the first-order transition, there are stable and unstable branches between the transition lines.
+We take the stable branches to discuss the radius of convergence.
+As shown in Fig. \ref{fig: convergence-radius-phiH-1st}, the radius of convergence increases near the transition point in the stable branches.
+This indicates that the validity of using the hydro expansion near the transition point is becoming larger.